verrazzano/docs/content/en/docs/console/applications/applicationdetails/params/_index.md

 ---
 title: "Parameters"
-weight: 11
+weight: 4
-description: "Value of parameters associated with an component instance deployed in Verrazzano"
+description: "View the parameter values associated with a Component"
 draft: true
 ---

-An OAM Component can specify several placeholders called **Parameters**.
-Each Component instance can have corresponding values for this parameters.
-To access parameters and corresponding values associated with an **Component** deployed in verrazzano :
+An OAM Component can specify several placeholders called parameters.
+Each Component instance will have corresponding values for these parameters.

-1. From the **Home Page**, select "**Applications** under Resources navigation section.
+To access parameters and their values associated with an Component:

-1. Click on the link present against Name column on the application card.
-The application details page will open up in a separate window.
+1. On the Home page, select **Applications**.
-1. Select **Components** from the **Resources** navigation section.
+1. In the application card, select the application name link.
-1. Click the **Parameters** link on the component card.
+1. Under Resources, select **Components**, then select **Parameters**.

-1. Parameter name and value are displayed as a list of cards
+     Parameter names and values are displayed.